20 years later: Christmas Eve killer still on death row

 “The scene, with all that snow, it being Christmas Eve, added to the horror of the murders,” Chardo said.

 “It’s an awful case,” Chardo said.
-“Anytime you have a family wiped out, children murdered, it’s horrifying.
-And it happened on Christmas Eve and you had a 9-month-old placed in danger.
-But for the concerns of the extended family and the dilligence of police, the 9-month-old would have died, too.”
+“Any time you have a family wiped out, children murdered, it’s horrifying.
+And it happened on Christmas Eve, and you had a 9-month-old placed in danger.
+But for the concerns of the extended family and the diligence of police, the 9-month-old would have died, too.”

 Police quickly arrested Ernest Wholaver, the husband and father of the victims.
 His daughters had recently accused him of rape.